-Responsibility: Faculty or division finance manager (or a responsible officer delegated by them)
+Responsibility: Faculty Finance and Planning Manager or Division Support Manager (or a responsible officer delegated by them)

 - Periodically, usually in conjunction with the annual reconciliation and stocktake, arrange for assets to be reviewed to identify under-utilised or under-performing assets. - ii.
 Where such identification is made, evaluate the reasons and take appropriate action.